coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 ### Therefore, thou shalt only like curly braces

 Coffeescript was a huge blow in the faces of (unconscious) curly followers.
-It is common trap for curly disciples, to start to dislike "_simplistic_" human language.
+It is a common trap for curly disciples, to start to dislike "_simplistic_" human language.

 > _The brain of a curly follower is confused..what is this..ruby? or bash? or other programminglanguages I've been ignoring?
 And where are the braces?
 My ego feels pain, I don't feel a clever developer anymore._